 3. Real Estate

-Real estate agents are used to working remotely, and a VoIP system can help agents stay in touch easier and more affordably—both with clients and their home office—through a series of mobile features.
+Real estate agents are used to working remotely, especially international real estate agents, and a VoIP system can help agents stay in touch easier and more affordably—both with clients and their home office—through a series of mobile features.

 When communicating with buyers or sellers in far-off locales, the cheap long-distance call rates can be a real difference-maker, and voice and video conferencing make it possible for agents to showcase properties to clients in real time who may be hundreds of miles away.